-Offered twice each year, SLU's week-long Medicolegal Death Investigators Training Program teaches individuals how to conduct scientific, systematic and thorough death scene and telephone investigations for medical examiner and coroner offices.
+Offered twice each year, SLU's week-long Medicolegal Death Investigators Training Course teaches individuals how to conduct scientific, systematic and thorough death scene and telephone investigations for medical examiner and coroner offices.

 The purpose of this course is to train individuals to fill a critical role in medicolegal offices.
 Medicolegal death investigators trained at Saint Louis University learn to develop the essential facts regarding the death scene, medical history and other information that assists medical examiners/coroners in the determination of a person's cause and manner of death.

 Lectures are presented by forensic specialists on all major categories of deaths that occur in medicolegal jurisdictions, with particular emphasis placed on the investigator's role in the death investigation.